 Getting Around in Hoi An

-Hoi An is fairly compact with most of its major sights is within the ancient old town.
+Hoi An is fairly compact with most of its major sights being within the ancient old town.
 Everything is walkable once you are in the ancient town.
 You could also borrow a bicycle or rent a scooter if you want to explore the nearby attractions.
-The streets in Hoi An can be very crowded with tourism hotspot, but much more fun when you wander around.
+The streets in Hoi An can be very crowded with tourism hotspots, but much more fun when you wander around.